input-output-hk/partner-chains-smart-contracts/docs/SIPs/09-Generalizing-Token-Transfer-From-Sidechain-to-Mainchain.md

    Specifically, we will sketch:

-    - Transferring native Cardano assets from the sidechain to the mainchain (assuming that such assets are locked up in the mainchain already).
+    - Transferring native Cardano assets from the sidechain to the mainchain (assuming that such assets are locked up on the mainchain already).

     - Bridging arbitrary data from the sidechain to the mainchain